shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

 *Shortest distance between Z Kilbirnie and Z Vivian St is 4268.96 m*

-# Analysis: Average distance between Z stations in Wellington
+# Average inter-station separation
 This first analysis builds on the toy example to calculate the average distance between any two Z stations.
 A more academic name for this metric is: *average inter-station separation*.
 The procedure is to first calculate the route and distance between all possible pairs of the 13 Z stations in the region.
 The following table shows a subset of the results.
 We see distances from a bunch of Z stations to Z Broadway (in Strathmore).

 <div>